 CA: Moving on to the business as a whole – clearly, this has been a hugely challenging time for businesses across the world and none more so than in the healthcare sector.
 What have been the key challenges for FMC during this period as a company and how have these been overcome?

 KVO: A huge challenge, especially when it happened initially and, for those in non-life saving healthcare, it had an even bigger impact as all the electives were postponed.
-There were quite a few governments, including even in the likes of Germany and France, that initially started to prevent medical supplies leaving the country, especially consumables.
-Think of gloves, mouthpieces and other consumables we need to operate our clinics – a major issue.
-Naturally, the issue was resolved quickly with the help of EU regulations and the governments quickly realising that it was better to cooperate, but for a couple of days this had a noticeable impact.
+There were quite a few governments, including even in the likes of Germany and France, that initially started to prevent medical supplies from leaving the country, especially consumables.
+Think of gloves, mouthpieces, and other consumables we need to operate our clinics – a major issue.
+Naturally, the issue was resolved quickly with the help of EU regulations, and the governments quickly realising that it was better to cooperate, but for a couple of days, this had a noticeable impact.

 An additional challenge was that we had to implement a process of patient segregation within clinics to contain and slow the spread of the virus.
 A lot of measures have been taken in our clinics, both the segregations I talked about together with all the extra precautions in terms of hygiene.
 As we are a critical healthcare company, and unlike industries that were severely hit by this crisis, such as the travel and entertainment sectors, we saw a relatively minor impact, notwithstanding the considerable additional costs incurred resulting from the measures taken.
 We are in a privileged position in that respect.

 CA: Clearly, the protection and wellbeing of your patients, many of whom critically ill, was the top priority in the light of COVID-19 and you obviously took all the precautions and implemented the necessary systems and processes.
 Do you think this period has strengthened your company’s relationships with its customers given the serious nature of what you have had to deal with?